mosche/blogposts/sessionization/sessionization.md

 In Beam, by convention, we append the gap duration to each window.
 This time, the aggregator has to keep track of windows and merge these, as well as associated accumulators, if they intersect.

-`Aggregator` and `CombineFn` cannot share the same accumulator type `AccumT` anymore, as done for non-merging windows.
+`Aggregator` and `CombineFn` cannot share the same accumulator type `AccumT` anymore, as done for non-merging windows above.
 To not confuse the different accumulators, we are going to instead call the aggregation state of the `Aggregator` buffer from now on.

 #### Canonical window merging in Beam